geowaa/Vegetation_Greening_Resilience/README.md

 # Vegetation_Greening_Resilience
-This repository contains data of figures and code Code for drawing of the article entitled 'Vegetation resilience does not increase consistently with greening in China's Loess Plateau'
+This repository contains data of figures and code for drawing of the article entitled 'Vegetation resilience does not increase consistently with greening in China's Loess Plateau'